Bad Check Writing

 Delaware Bad Check Defense Lawyers

 Writing a bad check in Delaware is a crime.
 If you are arrested, you will face severe consequences.
 A bad check charge in Delaware can be a felony or a misdemeanor.
 The amount of the check will dictate how the charges are prosecuted.
 If you have been arrested in Delaware for writing bad checks, you should immediately speak with a felony lawyer in Delaware.

-Call Delaware Criminal Defense Attorney Ronald D. Phillips or Attorney Julianne E. Murray to discuss your case.
-Their Delaware Criminal law office can be reached at 302-855-9300.
+Call Delaware Criminal Defense Attorney Ronald D. Phillips to discuss your case.
+His Delaware Criminal law office can be reached at 302-855-9300.
 You can also email the Delaware Theft Defense Attorneys at the Law Offices of Murray, Phillips & Gay.

-Mr. Phillips and Ms. Murray have many years of experience handling theft crimes in Delaware.
-They are among the best misdemeanor lawyers in Sussex County and Kent County.
+Mr. Phillips has many years of experience handling theft crimes in Delaware.
+He is among the best misdemeanor lawyers in Sussex County and Kent County.

 Delaware Check Forgery Laws